First Time Offender Attorneys

 - Criminal Trespass

-Unfortunately, in most Indiana counties, DUI cases are not eligible for the pre-trial diversion program.
+Unfortunately, most first-time DUI offenses in Indiana are not eligible for the pre-trial diversion program.

 For more information on these programs and how our firm can help petition for your eligibility, contact our proven litigators at Keffer Hirschauer LLP today.